Application of software model management

 engee.create("model")

-View the name of an open model by using the function:
+Viewing the name of an open model is performed by the function:

 engee.get_current_model()::Model